Polytetrafluoroethylene: History

-In 1954, Colette Grégoire, the wife of French engineer Marc Grégoire, urged him to try the material he had been using on fishing tackle on her cooking pans.
-He subsequently created the first PTFE-coated, non-stick pans under the brand name Tefal (combining "Tef" from "Teflon" and "al" from aluminium).
+In 1954, Colette Grégoire urged her husband, the French engineer Marc Grégoire, to try the material he had been using on fishing tackle on her cooking pans.
+He subsequently created the first PTFE-coated non-stick pans under the brand name Tefal (combining "Tef" from "Teflon" and "al" from aluminium).
 In the United States, Marion A. Trozzolo, who had been using the substance on scientific utensils, marketed the first US-made PTFE-coated pan, "The Happy Pan", in 1961.
 Non-stick cookware has since become a common household product, now offered by hundreds of manufacturers across the world.

-The brand name Zepel was used for promoting its stain-resistance and water-resistance when applied to fabrics.
+The brand name Zepel was used to promote its stain resistance and water resistance when applied to fabrics.

 In the 1990s, it was found that PTFE could be radiation cross-linked above its melting point in an oxygen-free environment.
 Electron beam processing is one example of radiation processing.
-Cross-linked Polytetrafluoroethylene has improved high-temperature mechanical properties and radiation stability.
-This was significant because, for many years, irradiation at ambient conditions has been used to break down Polytetrafluoroethylene for recycling.
+Cross-linked PTFE exhibits enhanced high-temperature mechanical properties and improved radiation stability.
+That was significant because, for many years, irradiation at ambient conditions has been used to break down PTFE for recycling.
 This radiation-induced chain scission allows it to be more easily reground and reused.

 Corona discharge treatment of the surface to increase the energy and improve adhesion has been reported.